 How to become a Great Debate Participant

-If you are a college-bound 9th (graduating class of 2019) grade student and have a minimum 3.0/4.0 (standard) or 3.8/5.0 (weighted) or 85/100 GPA or 8.5/10 GPA, with firm intentions of going to college, then you qualify for admission.
-APPLY RIGHT AWAY – SPACE IS LIMITED!
+If you are a 9th Grade (Class of 2022) student and have at least a 3.0 (unweighted)/3.8 (weighted) or 85/100 GPA, with intentions of attending college, then you qualify for admission. *PLEASE NOTE THAT SPACE IS LIMITED.
+WE STRONGLY ENCOURAGE YOU TO APPLY IMMEDIATELY TO ENSURE THAT YOU ARE IN THE PROGRAM SITE OF YOUR CHOICE*!
 1. Applying is just the first step.
-You can download an application by clicking here or you can apply online here.
+You can download an application form by clicking here or you can apply online here.
 2. Once we receive the application, verification of your grades and the application processing fee of $20 you will get notification of admission to the Great Debate.
-From there you will work with a NHI representative on making arrangements for tuition and capturing other release forms and travel information.
-3. In the Spring semester you will be sent pre-conference reading materials, a briefing book, and debate themes.
+From there you will work with an NHI representative on making arrangements for tuition and capturing othehttps://www.nationalhispanicinstitute.org/apply/ release forms and travel information.
+3. In the Spring semester, you will be sent pre-conference reading materials, a briefing book, and debate themes.

 How Much Does The Great Debate Cost?

-Depending on the region of the country and university host, the Great Debate is estimated at a rate of $1,200-$1,300 per student and well worth it.
-The good news is that your expected family/school contribution is only $595 for 4-day Great Debates and $645 for 6-day Great Debates, this includes a $20 application fee and $150 deposit.
-You may wonder, “How is this program so affordable when other programs charge as much as $2,000 for a week?”
-The answer is simple, our university partners underwrite a large portion of the costs.
-We also have an annual team of investors and volunteers who contribute resources and donate their time.
+Depending on the region of the country and university host, the Great Debate is estimated to cost $2,000-$2,500 per student.
+The good news is that your expected family/school contribution is only $675 plus a $20 application fee.
+This program tuition includes Security Deposit ($150).
+Many wonder, “How is this program more affordable when other leadership conferences charge as much as $2,000 for 8-days?”
+The answer is simple.
+Our university partners underwrite a large portion of the conference host costs so that we can reduce the program tuition for youth.
+NHI also has a team of annual team of investors and volunteers who contribute resources and donate their time.
 Together these resources help make the NHI tuition more accessible to families and school entities.
 In addition, applying early gives you more time to find resources for transportation.
-Space is limited, so stake your claim early with an upfront tuition payment or work with our team on another option.

 NHI’s cost reductions are built into the tuition.